 How We Vet

 Not a resume pass.
-Not an algorithm test.
-Not volume staffing.
+Not a generic screen.
+Not profile forwarding.

 Technical depth